GaryNanTie/AGI/README.md

 'Noken Descent' DOI:10.13140/RG.2.2.12733.01766
 Insight as to why attention works.
 A Noken implicit model is used to jointly learn query, key and value embeddings.
 In this context, a query update refines query-key alignment by lowering entropy.
 On this systematic foundation, we then learn layers of feed forward networks to polish perplexity, resulting in a coherent attention mechanism.

+'Imformer-squared' DOI:10.13140/RG.2.2.32606.80966
+Imformer-squared is the concatenation of two implicit models, the first Noken implicit model on tokens learns contextual representations, then on these a second Noken implicit model jointly learns query-key-value embeddings, to capture and align meaning from context.
+Finally, to minimize perplexity, we apply a feed forward network.